- There are many different kinds of birth control pills (BCPs).

-- If you are sexually active and missed 2 pills, use condoms every single time you have sex, or don’t have sex until you’ve taken active (hormone) pills for 7 days in a row.
+- If you are sexually active and missed 2 pills, don’t have sex or use condoms every time you do have sex, until you’ve taken active (hormone) pills for at least 7 days in a row.

-- Talk to your health care provider about whether you should use emergency contraception, especially if you missed pills the first week of the package, or had unprotected sex in the past 5 days.
+- Talk to your health care provider about whether you should use emergency contraception (EC), especially if you missed pills during the first week your pill pack, or had unprotected sex in the past 5 days.

-What if I forget to take one or more progestin only birth control pills?
+What if I forget to take one or more progestin-only birth control pills or “mini pills”?

 - If you forget even one progestin-only Pill or are even 3 hours late, take it as soon as you remember and use condoms (or another backup method of protection) for at least 2 days.